-The Corporation entered into a management services agreement (the "Agreement") with a nonprofit corporation effective July 1, 2018.
-The Corporation received a management fee of \$500 each month which is included in other operating revenue on the consolidated statement of activities.
-There were no amounts due from the nonprofit corporation at June 30, 2021 and 2020.
+The Corporation entered into a management services agreement (the "Agreement") with Uspiritus, Inc., a related nonprofit corporation, effective July 1, 2018.
+The Corporation receives a management fee of \$500 each month which is included in other operating revenue on the consolidated statements of activities.
+At June 30, 2022, there was approximately \$46,000 due to the nonprofit.
+There were no amounts due from or to this nonprofit corporation at June 30, 2021.
 The Corporation is reimbursed for direct expense incurred related to salaries and benefits per the Agreement.
 These expenses and reimbursements are reported at net on the consolidated statements of activities.